Record Sealing/Expungement in South Florida

 If your record is expunged, it will be as if the incident never occurred and any record of the arrest or conviction will be destroyed.
 It will not be accessible by anyone who runs a background check or checks your criminal history.
 The Florida Department of Law Enforcement will keep one copy of the record, but it will not be accessible by anyone without a court order.

-Florida Statute § 943.0585: This section of the Florida Statutes provides information on the various requirements to having your record expunged in Florida.
-The link provides useful information on the process of expunging your criminal record.
+- Florida Statute § 943.0585: This section of the Florida Statutes provides information on the requirements and process of having your record expunged in Florida.